ArriolaCAD/ArriolaCAD/README.md

 # Hi there!
 I'm Bruno Arriola 👋

-I specialize in providing high-precision technical drafting solutions, plan optimization, and structural project development (such as Wood Framing) for contractors and construction companies.
-My goal is to transform ideas and sketches into flawless, production-ready technical documentation.
+I specialize in providing drafting solutions, plan optimization, and structural project development (such as Wood Framing), for contractors and construction companies.
+My goal is to transform ideas and sketches into flawless, technical documentation.

 ---